 Because FIFA along with the Madden NFL series is part of the booming eSports market; in 2019, the global eSports market is set to reach $1B, according to Newzoo.

 How does EA make its money?

 Electronic Arts breaks down its revenue into two major categories: products and services.

 FIFA is the major revenue driver for the company.
-EA’s CFO, Blake Jorgensen, had this to say about the FIFA after releasing its Q3 2019 results – “FIFA stands out as a robust franchise through a tumultuous year in the video game industry,”
+EA’s CFO, Blake Jorgensen, had this to say about the FIFA games after releasing its Q3 2019 results – “FIFA stands out as a robust franchise through a tumultuous year in the video game industry.”

 You see, a company can post record profits during a quarterly report, and its stock price can still decline.
 One of these reasons might be because Wall Street was expecting better numbers.